 What is Vascular Disease?

-Your vascular system is made up of blood vessels that carry blood throughout your body.
-Arteries carry blood away you’re your heart.
-Veins return blood to your heart.
+Your vascular system, also called the circulatory system, is made up of blood vessels that carry blood throughout your body.
+Arteries carry blood away from your heart and veins return blood to your heart.
 Vascular disease includes those conditions that affect your circulatory system.

 Other vascular conditions that you often hear about include:

 Abdominal Aortic Aneurysms (AAA) – Weakened, bulging area in the lower part of the aorta.
 The aorta is the major blood vessel that supplies blood to the body.

 Aneurysm – The ballooning at a weak spot in an artery wall.

 Carotid Artery Stenosis – The carotid arteries are the two larger arteries that supply oxygen rich blood to your brain.
 Carotid Artery Stenosis occurs when a blockage occurs in a carotid artery.
 When a carotid artery is blocked, your risk of a stroke greatly increases.

 Coronary Artery Disease – A condition where plaque builds up inside your coronary artery.
 Your coronary artery is the main artery that provides blood, oxygen and nutrients to the heart.

 Deep Vein Thrombosis (DVT) – DVT is the formation of a blood clot inside a deep vein, usually in the leg or calf.
 DVT occurs when the clot partially or completely blocks blood flow.
 Symptoms may include: